Swan

-Swans are birds of the family Anatidae within the genus Cygnus.
-The swans' closest relatives include the geese and ducks.
-Swans are grouped with the closely related geese in the subfamily Anserinae where they form the tribe Cygnini.
+Swans are birds of the genus Cygnus within the family Anatidae.
+The swans' closest relatives include geese and ducks.
+Swans are grouped with the closely related geese in the subfamily Anserinae, forming the tribe Cygnini.
 Sometimes, they are considered a distinct subfamily, Cygninae.
+They are the largest waterfowl and are often among the largest flighted birds in their range.

-There are six living and many extinct species of swan; in addition, there is a species known as the coscoroba swan which is no longer considered one of the true swans.
-Swans usually mate for life, although "divorce" sometimes occurs, particularly following nesting failure, and if a mate dies, the remaining swan will take up with another.
+There are six living and many extinct species of swan; in addition, there is a species known as the coscoroba swan, which is no longer considered one of the true swans.
+Swans usually mate for life, although separation sometimes occurs, particularly following nesting failure, and if a mate dies, the remaining swan will take up with another.
 The number of eggs in each clutch ranges from three to eight.